RossAscends/STMP/README.md

 - Toggle for locking AI chat for users? (this is already kind of done with AutoResponse off)
 - Drag-sort list to set User Turn Order for AI chatting?
 - Ability to rename chats.
-- ability to remove any message in the chat, not just the last.
-- ability to edit the text of a chat
 - ability for Host to edit a User's role from the UI
 - ability to change the max length of chat inputs (currently 1000 characters)
 - make control for AI replying every X messages